jundalisay/spblist/content/en/research/mohammad/quran/sura-009b.md

 <!-- 63.
 Do they not know that whoever opposes Allah and His Messenger, will have the Fire of Hell, abiding in it forever?
 That is the supreme disgrace. -->

-64. The hypocrites worry lest a chapter may be revealed about them, informing them of what Those who believe in Allah and the Last Day do not ask you for exemption from striving with their possessions and their lives.
-Allah is fully aware of the righteous.
+<sup>64.</sup> The hypocrites worry lest a chapter may be revealed about them, informing them of what is in their hearts.

-hey said, “Do is in their hearts.
-Say, “Go on mocking; Allah will bring out what you fear.”
+Say: “Go on mocking.
+Allah will expose what you fear.”

-65. If you ask them, they will say, “We were just joking and playing.”
-Say, “Were you making jokes about Allah, His revelations, and His Messenger?”
+<sup>65.</sup> If you ask them, they will say, “We were just joking and playing.”
+Say, “Were you
+making jokes about Allah, His revelations, and His Messenger?”

-66. Do not apologize.
+<sup>66.</sup> Do not apologize.
 You have disbelieved after your belief.
-If We pardon some of you, We will punish others, because they are guilty.
+If We pardon some of you, We
+will punish others, because they are guilty.

-67. The hypocrite men and hypocrite women are of one another.
+<sup>67.</sup> The hypocrite men and hypocrite women are of one another.

 They advocate evil, and prohibit righteousness, and withhold their hands.
 They forgot Allah, so He forgot them.

 The hypocrites are the sinners.

-68. Allah has promised the hypocrite men and hypocrite women, and the disbelievers, the Fire of Hell, abiding therein forever.
+<sup>68.</sup> Allah has promised the hypocrite men and hypocrite women, and the disbelievers, the
+Fire of Hell, abiding therein forever.

 It is their due.
 And Allah has cursed them.
-They will have a lasting punishment.

-69. Like those before you.
+<sup>69.</sup> You disbelievers are like those before you.

 They were more powerful than you, and had more wealth and children.
-They enjoyed their share, and you enjoyed your share, as those before you en- joyed their share.
+They enjoyed their share, and you enjoyed your share, as those before you enjoyed their share.

-And you indulged, as they indulged.
+You indulged, as they indulged.

 It is they whose works will fail in this world and in the Hereafter.
 It is they who are the losers.

-70. Have they not heard the stories of those before them?
-The people of Noah, and Aad, and Thamood; and the people of Abraham, and the inhabitants of Median, and the Over- turned Cities?
+<sup>70.</sup> Have they not heard the stories of those before them?
+- The people of Noah, and Aad, and Thamood
+- The people of Abraham
+- The inhabitants of Median
+- The Over-turned Cities?

 Their messengers came to them with the clear proofs.
 Allah never wronged them, but they used to wrong their own selves.

-71. The believing men and believing women are friends of one another.
-They advocate vir- tue, forbid evil, perform the prayers, practice charity, and obey Allah and His Messenger.
+<sup>71.</sup> The believing men and believing women are friends of one another.

+They advocate virtue, forbid evil, perform the prayers, practice charity, and obey Allah and His Messenger.

 These—Allah will have mercy on them.
 Allah is Noble and Wise.

-72. Allah promises the believers, men and women, gardens beneath which rivers flow, abiding therein forever, and fine homes in

-the Gardens of Eden.
-But approval from Al- lah is even greater.
+<sup>72.</sup> Allah promises the believers, men and women, gardens beneath which rivers flow, abiding therein forever, and fine homes in the Gardens of Eden.
+But approval from Allah is even greater.
 That is the supreme achievement.

-73. O Prophet!
+<sup>73.</sup> O Prophet!
 Strive against the disbelievers and the hypocrites, and be stern with them.

-74. They swear by Allah that they said nothing;
+<sup>74.</sup> They swear by Allah that they said nothing;
 but they did utter the word of blasphemy, and they renounced faith after their submission.
 And they plotted what they could not attain.